Taiwola/learnly-transaction-app/README.md

 Nest.js: Chosen for its modular and scalable architecture, as well as its extensive ecosystem of libraries.
 MongoDB: Selected as the database for its flexibility and scalability, suitable for handling transactional data.
 Docker: Utilized for containerization to ensure easy deployment and scalability of the application.
+There is a docker setup file, which explain how to run create an image and run a container

 ## Project Structure
 The project follows a modular structure, with separate modules for authentication, transactions, users and accounts and are all save in a folder called modules.
 This allows for better organization and separation of concerns.